-Even in the midst of a global pandemic, we can always rely on Taylor Swift to set records
+Even in the midst of a pandemic, we can always rely on Taylor Swift to set records

 These feats aren’t out of character for Swift.
 “Folklore,” her eighth studio album, follows in the footsteps of last year’s “Lover,” the only 2019 record to sell a million copies stateside.
 Including “The Taylor Swift Holiday Collection,” released in 2007, nine of the singer’s albums have sold at least a million copies each.
 According to Billboard, 2008′s “Fearless” continues to reign supreme at a whopping 7.21 million.

 But wait, there’s more!
 Swift has been nominated for favorite female pop/rock artist at the American Music Awards next month and, if she wins for the third year in a row, would become the first five-time winner in the award show’s 47-year history.
-She is currently tied at four with Olivia Newton-John and Whitney Houston.
+She is tied at four with Olivia Newton-John and Whitney Houston.

 Pandemic who?